HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/administration/ImproveQueryPerformance.md

 ## Instructions

-Refer to the following options to reduce your query time:
+To reduce your query time, refer to the following options you can try:

 1. Run the `runstats` and `reorg` commands on the database, preferably with DX server not running.
-For more information on these commands, refer to the [HCL DX Performance Tuning Guide](https://support.hcl-software.com/csm?id=kb_article&sysparm_article=KB0074411){target="_blank"}.
+For more information on these commands, refer to the [HCL DX Performance Tuning Guides](../../performance_tuning/index.md).

 2. Isolate the query in a JCR trace using the following command: